lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Conclude your day with a visit to Boduoluo Yi minority village, and enjoy
+          Conclude your day with a visit to **Boduoluo Yi minority village**, and enjoy

           a traditional dinner with the locals.
 Experience the local Yi culture, enjoy